Thomas the Tank Engine: Voice acting

 Like the rest of the cast, Thomas did not initially have an individual voice in the English dub of the television series; the voice acting consisted entirely of narration by various actors, including Ringo Starr and Michael Angelis.
 During production of the film adaptation Thomas and the Magic Railroad (2000), director and series creator Britt Allcroft was impressed by the voice of John Bellis—a firefighter and part-time taxi driver—when he picked up Allcroft via taxi.
 Allcroft subsequently cast Bellis as the voice of Thomas, commenting to her colleagues that she "just heard the voice of Thomas" and that Bellis "is exactly how Thomas would sound".
 However, criticism from a test screening resulted in Bellis being replaced with voice actor Edward Glen, credited under Eddie Glen.

-The television series would continue to be fully narrated until the release of the feature-length special Thomas & Friends: Hero of the Rails (2009), in which all of the characters had individual voice actors once more.
+The television series would continue to be fully narrated until the release of the film Thomas & Friends: Hero of the Rails (2009), in which all of the characters had individual voice actors once more.
 Martin Sherman was cast as Thomas in the American dub, with Ben Small being cast in the British dub.
 These two would continue to voice Thomas in the television series and subsequent specials until Thomas & Friends: Tale of the Brave (2014), after which the former quit due to payment disputes with the film and TV series' production company HIT Entertainment.
-The role was relegated to John Hasler in the British dub and Joseph May in the American dub.

-For the animated reboot Thomas & Friends: All Engines Go, child actors were hired for the main cast including Meesha Contreras as Thomas.
-Contreras was later replaced by David Kohlsmith and later Kai Harris in later episodes.
-In the UK, Thomas was redubbed by Aaron Barashi, and later Shaun Jemmett.

 Biography

 The Railway Series

-Despite becoming the most popular character in The Railway Series, Thomas was not featured in the first book, The Three Railway Engines.

-Thomas was described in the opening to "Thomas and Gordon", the first story in the book Thomas the Tank Engine, as "a tank engine who lived at a big station.
-He had six small wheels, a short stumpy funnel, a short stumpy boiler and a short stumpy dome.
-He was a fussy little engine, always pulling coaches about. [...]
-He was cheeky, too."
+Thomas was described in the opening to "Thomas and Gordon", the first story in the book Thomas the Tank Engine (1946), as a "fussy" and "cheeky" tank engine with "six small wheels, a short stumpy funnel, a short stumpy boiler and a short stumpy dome".

-Thomas arrived on Sodor shortly after he was built in 1915, when The Fat Controller bought the locomotive for a nominal sum to be a pilot engine at Vicarstown.
+Thomas arrived on Sodor shortly after he was built in 1915, his arrival along with a driver and fireman from the LB&SCR to Sodor is often attributed as a wartime accident.
+The LB&SCR wrote the engine off in 1920 when The Fat Controller bought the locomotive for a nominal sum to be a pilot engine at Vicarstown.
 Thomas initially worked as a station pilot engine in the first three stories in the second book, but longed for more important jobs such as pulling the express train like Gordon the Big Engine; his inexperience prevented this.
 In the fourth story, "Thomas and the Breakdown Train", Thomas rescues James and is rewarded with his own branch line.
+In the 1961 book Branch Line Engines, an accident where Thomas crashed into a station master's home would lead to Thomas' running board becoming flat after repairs.
+This story was written to address a complaint that Wilbert Awdry had regarding Thomas' running board being asymmetrical in earlier Railway Series books.

+In 1980, Thomas would travel to York to attend "The Great Railway Show" hosted by the National Railway Museum, who would present a plaque commemorating Thomas' visit to the museum.
+Thomas last appeared in the 2011 book Thomas and His Friends attending a celebration of the anniversary of what would have been Wilbert Awdry's 100th birthday.